 There are are 2 local weekly newspapers, 'The Cornish Guardian' and 'The St Austell Voice'.
 Both are available on a Wednesday evening and sold throughout the following week.

-LOCAL RADIO STATIONS
+LOCAL RADIO STATION

 The local BBC radio station is BBC Radio Cornwall (103.9FM).
-There are 2 independent radio stations in Cornwall, Pirate FM (102.2/102.8FM) and Heart Cornwall (105/107FM).